 In addition, traffic control plans often show a single protective vehicle or transportable attenuator in advance of a work area.
 For long work areas with multiple work crews, additional PVs (\leq 40 mph) or TAs (45+ mph) can be added behind each work crew within the work area.
-Prioritize the closed lane adjacent to open travel lanes.
+Typically, use a TA in the closed lane adjacent to open travel lanes, but prioritize protecting work crews in the other lanes.